MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

     application_insights_connection_string = "instrumentation...."
     ```

-2. Using the Azure AI Foundry SDK and the project connection string (in the landing page of your project).
+2. Using the Azure AI Foundry SDK and the project connection string.
+You can find the project's connection string by navigating to the landing page of your project.

     ```python
     from azure.ai.projects import AIProjectClient